What Can I Do About Marine Plastic Pollution?

 For example, fish in the North Pacific ingest 12,000 to 24,000 tons of plastic each year, leading to intestinal injury and death (not to mention how this transfers plastic waste up the food chain).
 A quarter of the fish at California markets have plastic in their guts (largely microfibers).
 Some research indicates that half of sea turtles worldwide have ingested plastic.

 Thousands of seabirds ingest plastic every year.
-Plastic ingestion reduces the storage volume of the stomach, signaling to birds that they are fill and leading them to consume less food and starve.
+Plastic ingestion reduces the storage volume of the stomach, signaling to birds that they are full and leading them to consume less food and starve.
 An estimated 60 percent of all seabird species have eaten pieces of plastic, with that number predicted to increase to 99 percent by 2050.
 Marine mammals also ingest and get tangled in plastic.
 Plastic debris is rampant in the habitat of endangered Hawaiian monk seals and their recovery efforts are being undermined by entanglement deaths.

 In 2010, a California grey whale washed up dead on the shores of the Puget Sound.
 Autopsies indicated that its stomach contained a pair of pants and a golf ball, more than 20 plastic bags, small towels, duct tape and surgical gloves.